 Our disruptive solar technology allows for full solar integration.
 In the process of developing the Sion, we soon realized that the available solar technology was not well-suited for mobility applications.
 Traditional solar technology relies on glass to cover the solar cells.
 Glass is, however, heavy, not sufficiently flexible, expensive and dangerous in crash situations.
 Our polymer technology solves these issues.
 It is lightweight, allows for flexible surface integration via our patented injection molding process, is affordable due to fast and lean production and eliminates the risk of bodily harm caused by broken glass, due to the use of polymer instead of glass.
 We have also developed other critical components for the use of solar technology in mobility applications.
 We have, through our maximum power point tracker central unit, or MCU, solved the issue that solar cells will be mounted on different parts of the exterior, which will lead to uneven exposure to sunlight.
 Our technology allows for the seamless integration of solar cells into the full body of a car, such as the Sion, and the charging of its battery through the power of the sun.
 However, solar technology is much more versatile, and its use cases extend far beyond passenger cars, allowing for grid-independent charging and a reduction of running costs or total costs of ownership in transport related use cases, such as trucks, vans, buses and recreational vehicles.
-We have shipped a number of prototype/solar retrofits to various customers in different transportation industries.
+We have shipped a number of prototypes/solar retrofits to various customers in different transportation industries.
 Other manufacturers may also benefit from our technology.
 They may use our technology to retrofit existing vehicles, to extend the range of battery electric vehicles (BEVs), for new production vehicles or to comply with emission regulations.
 The transport and logistics industries in particular are very focused on total cost of ownership, where our solar integration can reduce running cost significantly.
-We have several patents granted or pending, protecting our proprietary technology.
-Additionally, we benefit from five years of advanced development and testing of a large number of different polymer materials and several relevant components for full solar integration, such as power electronics.
+We have several patents granted or within the filing-process protecting our proprietary technology.
+Additionally, we have up to five years of advanced development ahead of those who we believe to be our relevant competitors thanks to the patents, the testing of a large number of different polymer materials and the several relevant components for full solar integration, such as power electronics, especially the MCU.